edwinlai2058/PilotClean/README.md

 - **Power Supply**: Three 18650 lithium-ion batteries connected in series, delivering a maximum voltage of 12V.
 - **Processing Unit**: FPGA board with a complex Dupont wiring setup.
 - **Communication**: Bluetooth modules (HC-05/HC-06) using the UART protocol.
-- **Motor Control**: Speed and direction adjustments using infrared sensors.
+- **Motor Control**: Speed and direction adjustments using ultrasonic sensors.

 ---